Updated July 6th, 2020

 Totaled Loss Claim vs Actual Cash Value

-If you have been in an automobile accident and the insurer is determining if your vehicle is a total loss you have to carry comprehensive and collision coverage.
+If you have been in an automobile accident and the insurer is determining if your vehicle is a total loss you have to carry comprehensive and collision coverage for a loss payment.

 Many insurers are going to look at the cost of the repairs, the salvage value of the vehicle, and the cost to the insurer while the vehicle is being repaired.